 PicoScope offers a range of options within the test kits.

 Testing Sensors and Actuators; (to include relevant circuit/connectors).

 The connection will vary depending on the distributor set up.
 This may either have the amplifier mounted directly onto the body of the distributor or be remotely mounted in various locations.

 If the engine is a non starter then select GO and crank the engine for around three seconds to capture your cranking waveform.

-As the metal rotor spins, a magnetic field is altered which induces an Alternating Current (AC) voltage from the pick-up.
-The output voltage rises as the metal rotor approaches the winding, sharply dropping through zero volts as the two components are aligned and producing a voltage in the opposite phase as the rotor passes.
-The waveform is known as a sinewave.
+As the metal rotor spins, a magnetic field is altered which induces an AC voltage from the pick-up.
+The output voltage rises as the metal rotor approaches the winding, sharply dropping through 0 V as the two components are aligned and producing a voltage in the opposite phase as the rotor passes.

-The voltage produced will rise from as low as 2 to 4 volts when cranking to over 50 volts, at high engine speed.
+The voltage produced will rise from as low as 2 to 4 V when cranking to over 50 V at high engine speeds.

 This particular type of pick-up generates its own signal and therefore does not require a voltage supply to power it.
 Recognisable by its two electrical connections, the pick-up is used as a signal to trigger the ignition amplifier.

 The voltage produced by the pick-up will be determined by several factors, these being:

 There are two types of permanent magnet pick-ups these are called Annular and Limb.
 The distinguishing factor between the two types is that the limb pickup has only one reluctor point where as the annular will have a reluctor point per cylinder.